All About Entrapment in Florida

 A person prosecuted for a crime will be acquitted if he or she is able to prove by a preponderance of the evidence that their criminal conduct occurred because of entrapment.
 Generally, a defendant who denies committing a crime cannot claim entrapment as a defense.

 According to Florida Statute Section 777.201, the issue of entrapment must be tried by the jury.
 If there is evidence that suggests proof of entrapment, the defendant has the right to have the jury instructed on the rules applicable to the defense.
 The accused must bring forward evidence in support of the defense unless the facts relied on cause a reasonable doubt of guilt to rise in the minds of the jury.
-Without such facts, the accused has the burden of establishing that the government induced him to commit the offense and he has a lack of predisposition to commit the offense.
+Without such facts, the accused has the burden of establishing that the government induced them to commit a criminal offense that they lacked the predisposition to commit the offense on their own accord.
 The State is permitted to explore the defendant’s criminal history when relevant to the issue of predisposition.

 Exceptions and Insufficient Acts to Constitute Entrapment